Merancas Campus (formerly North Campus) was the ﬁrst area campus of Central Piedmont Community College.

 Race Car Technology Certificate (under Automotive Systems Technology Degree Program)

-Claytor Building is a single-story, 10,000 square foot building comprised of a computer classroom, a GED lab, a tutoring area, a testing center, a bookstore, a staff lounge, administrative ofﬁces, a conference room, an admissions/registration/cashiering ofﬁce, an academic counseling ofﬁce, a security ofﬁce, a ﬁnancial aid ofﬁce and faculty touchdown stations.
+Claytor Building is a single-story, 10,000 square foot building comprised of a computer classroom, a testing center, a bookstore, a staff lounge, administrative ofﬁces, a conference room, an admissions/registration/cashiering ofﬁce, a student success center, an academic counseling ofﬁce, a security ofﬁce, a ﬁnancial aid ofﬁce and faculty touchdown stations.

-The two-story, 110,000 square foot Transport Systems Technology building opened in the fall of 2006.
-It houses the Automotive Technology, Autobody Repair and Heavy Equipment Technology programs, a student lounge, a library, a student technology center, three computer classrooms, ﬁve general education classrooms and faculty and administrative ofﬁces.The Merancas Campus Library is in TS 243.
+The two-story, 110,000 square foot Transport Systems Technology building houses Automotive Technology, Collision Repair and Heavy Equipment Technology programs, a student lounge, a library, a student technology center, three computer classrooms, ﬁve general education classrooms, plus faculty and administrative ofﬁces.The Merancas Campus Library is in Room 243 of the Transport Systems building.

 The dean of the Merancas Campus is Tamara Williams.